how8570/URL_Shortener/README.md

 ## Run code

-just simple run the code
+just simply run the code
   ```bash
   go run main.go
   ```

 ## Known Issues
-  - hash may collision, if you have a lot of short links.
-If it happens, it will cause crash because db write lock.
+  - Hash may collision, if you have a lot of short links.
+If it happens, it will **cause crash because db write lock**.

+  - if two client send same url at the same time, **not sure what will happen**.

 ##  Others / DevLog

 ### 4/4/2022